Tales of Hybrid Working

 The benefits

-Whilst working in a team and in the office can have great benefits (see more), I highly value my own time to work as well.
+Whilst working in a team and in the office can have great benefits, I highly value my own time to work as well.
 Working from home gives me the ideal opportunity to work on my own schedule, focusing on the tasks that do not require input from the rest of the team, and thriving knowing that I can just be left to get on with what I need to, without the need of constantly being checked up on.

 In fact, working from home creates a better work-life balance overall.
 Less time spent commuting, a more flexible approach to the work environment, higher productivity and increased motivation.
 Some people simply like working from their own space (me included), and on the days you really can’t be bothered to make an effort – hybrid working is a lifesaver!